sebastienrousseau/dotfiles.github.io/docs/fr/alias/git/README.md

 | glg | `git log --oneline --graph --full-history --all --color --decorate` | Show commit logs and Draw a text-based graphical representation of the commit history on the left hand side of the output. |
 | gs | `git show` | Show various types of objects. |

-## Aliases to list, create, or delete branches
+## List, create, or delete branches

 | Alias | Command | Description |
 | ----- | ----- | ----- |